Harmonic/Ezypay/readme.md

 EZY_PAY_MERCHANT_ID=YOUR_MERCHANT_ID
 ```

-All Ezypay API mthods are availble via the Ezypay facade.
+All Ezypay API methods are availble via the Ezypay facade.

 Simply call